thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/3. Customize the Appearance/fire-app-builder-customize-look-and-feel.md

 <color name="tertiary_text">#99FFFFFF</color>
 ```

-This element also controls the color of the "Recommended Content" text, which appears below videos on the preview screen and the media playback screen.
+This element also controls the color of the "Related Content" text, which appears below videos on the preview screen and the media playback screen.

 <h3> {% include inline_image.html file="firetv/getting_started/images/firetv_four" type="png" %} Card video title color </h3>